Iowa's Geological Resources Workshop for Teachers

 Class size is limited.
 Please apply early to reserve your seat.

-The online component of the workshop is offered via video conferencing Tuesdays, 4-6 p.m., March, 20, April 3 and April 17, 2018, through a series of two-hour classes covering the principles of geology in Iowa.
-An Adobe Connect test session will take place on Tuesday, March 6, 2018, at 4 p.m.
+The online component of the workshop is offered via video conferencing Mondays, 4-6 p.m., March 11, March 25, April 8 and April 22, 2019, through a series of two-hour classes covering the principles of geology in Iowa.
+An Adobe Connect test session will take place on Monday, March 4, 2019, at 5 p.m.

 Each day begins with announcements and an overview of the day's planned activities.
 There may also be evening sessions, which consist of special presentations, laboratory work, and/or a review of the day's activities.
 This is an intensive course, and everyone is expected to participate in all workshop sessions.

-If you are accepted for the workshop, further workshop details will be sent February 13, 2018.
+If you are accepted for the workshop, further workshop details will be sent on or before February 15, 2019.

 Two regional geology trips will be provided to course participants.
 The trips will be on Saturdays with one trip in eastern/south-eastern Iowa and the other in central/north-central Iowa.
 Workshop participants will be encouraged to attend at least one of these spring field trips.

 Due to the generous support of the Iowa Limestone Producers Association (ILPA) we are able to offer this workshop for a $200 registration fee, plus a technology fee of $38 (billed upon acceptance).
 This includes two units of UNI graduate credit, lunches and dinners, housing, transportation in the field and instructional costs.

 Students who desire air-conditioned housing on the University of Northern Iowa campus should notify Dr. Heinzel, who will help you make arrangements.
 (Housing costs are covered by the ILPA).